MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/11-Ex2-4-use-onenote-update-safety-protocols.md

+---
+lab:
+  title: 'Exercise 2, Task 4: Use Copilot in OneNote to update safety protocols'
+  description: As the Operations Lead for Contoso’s regional distribution center expansion,
+    you just discovered that several areas of the existing safety protocol manual are outdated.
+Temporary construction zones, new equipment installations, altered traffic flows, and updated emergency exits all introduce new risks and procedures that Operations staff must understand.
+  duration: 40 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 4: Use Copilot in OneNote to update safety protocols
 ---
 As the Operations Lead for Contoso’s regional distribution center expansion, you just discovered that several areas of the existing safety protocol manual are outdated.
 Temporary construction zones, new equipment installations, altered traffic flows, and updated emergency exits all introduce new risks and procedures that Operations staff must understand.